Zhihong9863/Simple-ToDo-Application/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.

 Two terminals need to be opened, one client and one server

-About opening the back-end: cd to the server-express folder run npm init, npm install, and npm run start, which will run [http://localhost:4000](http://localhost:4000) and start the express server
+About opening the back-end: cd to the server-express folder <br>
+run npm init, npm install, and npm run start, which will run [http://localhost:4000](http://localhost:4000) and start the express server

-About opening the front-end: cd to the client folder run npm init, npm install, and npm start, which will run [http://localhost:3000](http://localhost:3000)
+About opening the front-end: cd to the client folder<br>
+run npm init, npm install, and npm start, which will run [http://localhost:3000](http://localhost:3000)

 # Homework discription